segmentio/segment-docs/src/connections/destinations/catalog/salesforce-dmp/index.md

 ## Client-side Web: Track

-Segment pushes only mapped properties and `context.traits` from whitelisted Segment `track` events to the SFDMP `kruxDataLayer`.
+Segment pushes only mapped properties and `context.traits` from Segment `track` events that appear in the allow-list to the SFDMP `kruxDataLayer`.

-You can whitelist Segment `track` events in your Segment UI settings.
+You can add Segment `track` events to the allow-list in your Segment UI settings.

 You can map `track` event properties to SFDMP by specifying mappings in your Segment UI settings.

-Once mapped and associated with whitelisted events, Segment pushes properties and `context.traits` to the `kruxDataLayer`.
+Once mapped and associated with events in the allow-list, Segment pushes properties and `context.traits` to the `kruxDataLayer`.
 Key-value pairs pushed to the `kruxDataLayer` are forwarded to SFDMP as `page attributes`.
 You can customize whether these properties are classified as `page attributes` or other attribute